The Huawei Consumer Business Privacy Statement was updated on March 27, 2020.

-Data subjects' requests may be initiated through the official website of Huawei Consumer BG, HiCare app or Huawei ID app.
+Data subjects' requests may be initiated through the Huawei’s official consumer website or any of Huawei’s Mobile Service applications including but not limited to Huawei ID, AppGallery and HiCare .
 If a data subject initiates a request via a hotline, email, online customer service, service centre, or another channel, we will instruct the data subject to officially raise the request through one of the aforementioned channels to facilitate communication and feedback of progress and results.
 The dedicated request channels for data subjects are intended to protect data subjects' lawful interests, ensure Huawei's normal operation, and prevent the right to request from being misused or fraudulently used.

 2. Validity of requests